stepanataccolade/docsv2/sources/pipelines/jobs/overview.md

 ---

+## Pausing jobs

+You can pause any jobs in your pipeline by going to the `Jobs` pill in the `Pipelines` tab.
+Click on the `Pause` button for a job to pause it.
+Paused jobs are never triggered automatically, irrespective of yml configuration.
+You can unpause a paused job to resume any automatic triggers.

+---

 ## Pinning specific resource versions
 By default, Shippable uses information from the most recent or latest version of an `IN` input when running a job.
 However, you might want to 'pin' a specific version of an input for some reason.